renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This private key is used to decrypt config files.

 The corresponding public key can be used to create encrypted values for config files.
-If you want a UI to encrypt values you can put the public key in a HTML page similar to <https://app.renovatebot.com/encrypt>.
+If you want a UI to encrypt values you can put the public key in a webpage similar to <https://app.renovatebot.com/encrypt>.

 To create the key pair with GPG use the following commands: